-Quebec-Wolfe-Montcalm's skull-Toronto-We set of for the bush-Mud-roads-A rough ride-Our log-house-How it was built-Our barn-We get oxen and cows-Elephant and Buckeye-Unpacking our stores-What som of our neighbours brought when they came-Hot days-Bush costumes-Sun-strokes-My sisters have to turn salamanders-Our part of the house-work.
+Quebec - Wolfe - Montcalm's skull - Toronto - We set off for the bush - Mud-roads - A rough ride - Our log-house - How it was built - Our barn - We get oxen and cows - Elephant and Buckeye - Unpacking our stores - What some of our neighbours brought when they came - Hot days - Bush costumes - Sun-strokes - My sisters have to turn salamanders - Our part of the house-work.

-Our landing at Quebec was only for a very shor time, till some freight was delivered, our vessel havin to go up to Montreal before we left it.
-But we ha stay enough to let us climb the narrow streets of this the oldest of Canadian cities, and to see some of it The view from different points was unspeak ably grand to us after being so long pent up in ship.
+OUR landing at Quebec was only for a very short time, till some freight was delivered, our vessel having to go up to Montreal before we left it.
+But we had stay enough to let us climb the narrow streets of this, the oldest of Canadian cities, and to see some of its sights.
+The view from different points was unspeakably grand to us after being so long pent up in a ship.
 Indeed, in itself, it is very fine.
-Cape Dia mond and the fortifications hanging high in the a -the great basin below, like a sheet of the pure silver, where a hundred sail of the line might ride safety-the village spires and the fields of ever shape, dotted with countless white cottages, the silv thread of the River St. Charles winding hither as thither among them, and, in the distance, shutting this varied loveliness, a range of lofty mountains, purple and blue by turns, standing out against the sky in every form of picturesque beauty, made altogether a glorious panorama.
+Cape Diamond and the fortifications hanging high in the air-the great basin below, like a sheet of the purest silver, where a hundred sail of the line might ride in safety-the village spires and the fields of every shape, dotted with countless white cottages, the silver thread of the River St. Charles winding hither and thither among them, and, in the distance, shutting in this varied loveliness, a range of lofty mountains, purple and blue by turns, standing out against the sky in every form of picturesque beauty, made altogether a glorious panorama.